carlschroedl/flickr-to-google-cli/README.md

 - Photo titles and descriptions
 - GPS location information (latitude/longitude)
 - Photo dimensions and technical details
-- Album titles and descriptions
+- Album titles
 - Creation and upload dates

+## Limitations

+Flickr supports album descriptions, but Google does not.
+Therefore this tool cannot transfer your Flickr album descriptions.

 ## Error Handling